rampalyadav0001/Flavour_Fusion/README.md

 2. Navigate into the directory: `cd <repository-name>`
 3. Install the dependencies: `npm install`
 4. Start the backend server: `npm run dev`
-5. In a new terminal window, navigate into the client directory: `cd client`
+5. In a new terminal window, navigate into the client directory: `cd Frontend`
 6. Install the client dependencies: `npm install`
 7. Start the client server: `npm start`